Genrep-Software/style-guides/c++/cppguide.md

 `Swap()`, because they can be generated by the compiler, either implicitly or with `= default`.
 They are concise, and ensure that all data members are copied.
-Copy and move constructors are also generally more efficient, because they don\'t require heap allocation or separate initialization and assignment steps, and they\'re eligible for optimizations such as [copy elision](http://en.cppreference.com/w/cpp/language/copy_elision).
+Copy and move constructors are also generally more efficient, because they don't require heap allocation or separate initialization and assignment steps, and they're eligible for optimizations such as [copy elision](http://en.cppreference.com/w/cpp/language/copy_elision).